carpentries/carpentries.org/content/posts/2026/06/UK_Carpentries_Spotlight.md

 The UK Carpentries community brings together people involved in teaching computational research skills, including Carpentry Instructors, helpers, and workshop coordinators.

 The community has long-standing links with the Software Sustainability Institute, the well-developed UK RSE landscape, and several RSE groups with a strong interest in training, including the large groups that support the national supercomputing service and organisations like the Met Office.
-While the first trainer-training workshop for the UK community was hosted in 2014, the UK Carpentries was formalised in 2021.
+While the first Instructor Trainer Training workshop for the UK community was hosted in 2014, the UK Carpentries was formalised in 2021.

 The UK community has also been responsible for pioneering a few Carpentries activities, such as translations, CarpentriesOffline and expansion of the Carpentries curriculum through lessons such as the Intermediate Research Software Development, and those in the HPC Carpentry and Library Carpentry programmes.
 More recently, the community has expanded its scope to focus on training for digital research technical professionals (dRTPs).

-## Mission and Vision
+## Aims and scope

+The UK Carpentries subcommunity has the following aims:
-- get to know each other better and encourage collaboration
+- get to know each other better and encourage collaboration.
-- share news from the Carpentry community and training news from the UK and worldwide
+- share news from the Carpentry community and training news from the UK and worldwide.
-- get the community's questions answered around lesson development, delivering workshops, instructor training checkout, etc.
+- get the community's questions answered around lesson development, delivering workshops, Instructor training checkout, etc.
-- help the community in the UK with organising workshops and finding instructors/helpers
+- help the community in the UK with organising workshops and finding Instructors/helpers
-- organise and run other events together, e.g. the annual UK training community Day
+- organise and run other events together, e.g. the annual UK Training Community Day
 - provide a welcoming and inclusive environment for the community to share their experience, explore topics of interest, find collaborators for training-related projects and network.

 ## How It Started

 The community held its inaugural meeting in February 2021, led by the [UK Software Sustainability Institute’s (SSI)](https://www.software.ac.uk/) research software training lead Aleks Nenadic, bringing together over 30 UK Carpentries Instructors, helpers, and workshop coordinators from across the UK.
-The community was established as a space for UK Carpentry Instructors, helpers and workshop coordinators to get to know each other, encourage collaboration, get questions answered, and help with organising workshops and finding Instructors and helpers.
+The community was established as a space for UK Carpentry community members to get to know each other, encourage collaboration, get questions answered, and help with organising workshops and finding Instructors and helpers.
 However, the community brings together all people involved in teaching skills for computational research, not just those from the UK.

 ## Regular Activities